Orbit Logo

 Orbit Logo 2005

-The Orbit logo features a white outline with a light blue shadow, giving it a clean and elegant look that resembles a neatly shaped tablet.
-This design reflects Orbit’s ability to whiten teeth without sugar, emphasizing the brand’s focus on health.
-The logo suggests that gum is tasty and helps maintain oral hygiene.
+The Orbit logo features a white outline with a light blue shadow, giving it a clean, elegant look reminiscent of a neatly shaped tablet.
+This design reflects Orbit’s ability to whiten teeth without sugar, emphasizing the brand’s health focus.
+The logo suggests that the gum is tasty and helps maintain oral hygiene.

 The logo’s thin lines suggest that the gum is calorie-free, making it a good choice for people who care about their health and figure.
 Each piece of gum is wrapped in a thin white shell, shown in the logo as a white contour, highlighting the gum’s purity and protective qualities.